systemd/mkosi/mkosi/resources/mkosi.md

 To allow for image customization that cannot be implemented using mkosi's builtin features, mkosi supports running scripts at various points during the image build process that can customize the image as needed.
-Scripts are executed on the host system with a customized environment to simplify modifying the image.
+Scripts are executed on the host system as root (either real root or root within the user namespace that mkosi created when running unprivileged) with a customized environment to simplify modifying the image.
 For each script, the configured build sources (`BuildSources=`) are mounted into the current working directory before running the script and `$SRCDIR` is set to point to the current working directory.
-The following scripts are
+The following scripts are supported:
-supported:

 * If **`mkosi.prepare`** (`PrepareScript=`) exists, it is first called with the `final` argument, right after the software packages are